temporalio/documentation/docs/python/how-to-enable-logging-in-python.md

         print(f"Result: {result}")
 ```

-You can also use the `workflow.logger` to log a message.
+You should use the `workflow.logger` to log a message inside a workflow.
 The following logs a message from the Workflow.

 ```python
 @workflow.run